sopel-irc/sopel.chat/_tutorials/part-3-config-wizard-and-setup-functions.md

 def configure(config):
     config.define_section('swallow', SwallowSection, validate=False)
     config.swallow.configure_setting('velocity',
-                                     'What is the speed of an unlaiden swallow?')
+                                     'What is the speed of an unladen swallow?')
 ```

 Now, when you use `bot.config.swallow.velocity`, you will always get an